rpm-software-management/rpm-metadata/README.md

 of RPM package managers.

-Currently, there is no reference files for this, so this repository contains a collection of schema files from various sources, which will hopefully be used to create a rationalized, uniform definition of what the metadata format actually is.
+Currently, there is no reference files for this, so this repository contains a collection of schema files from various sources (under `historical/`), which will hopefully be used to create a rationalized, uniform definition of what the metadata format actually is.

 History
 -------